 The witnesses for the marriage were John Southwell and Mary Ann Ryan.

-It seems that John and Mary lived at Ginninderra following their marriage for a couple of years because Shumack records him cutting timber in 1871:
+It seems that John and Mary (Archer) lived at Ginninderra for a couple of years following their marriage because Shumack records him cutting timber in 1871:

 On 10th July 1869 their first son Walter Charles Archer was born at Ginninderra.